How to Make Celery Juice (In a Juicer)

 How long does celery juice last in the fridge

 It’s best to enjoy freshly made celery juice immediately for optimal nutrient absorption.
-However, any leftovers will store in an airtight container in the fridge for 2-3 days.
+However, any leftovers can be stored in an airtight container in the fridge for 2-3 days.

 You can also freeze the juice, portioned in an ice-cube tray, for up to 4 months.